omardelarosa/omardelarosa.github.io/_posts/1529248388892_markov-chain-rhythms.md

 end
 ```

-Now this is much more "rhythmic".
-It has regularity and from an aesthetic perspective passes as "music".
+Now this is much more "rhythmic", avoiding the issues with the pattern pairing in Fig. 1  It has regularity and from an aesthetic perspective passes as "music".
 However, it lacks variety and interestingness as a listenable piece of music.
 It seems like atoms alone don't cut it.
-The atoms require a chemistry and the rhythm words require a grammar.
+The atoms require a chemistry and the rhythm "words" require a grammar.

 ## Discovering Chemistry